dojo/docs/dojox/form/Rating.rst

 The following example shows how the default widget works.
 Make it work by

-Now you are set and the rating widget should render and be useable.
+Now you are set and the rating widget should render and be usable.

 .. html ::